Nagendra1997/mesibo-documentation/MesiboCallsFragmentTutorial.md

 ```

 That's it!
 Now with this, you will be able to use Mesibo Calls.
-Now, when you make or receive call you will see mesibo call fragment visible that performs functions like accept call, decline call and many more.
+Now, when you make or receive a call see mesibo call fragment will be visible that performs functions like accept call, decline call ,etc.

 # Customization of Mesibo calls fragment

-Mesibo calls return fragment while incoming and outgoing calls, these fragments display you call UI and handles the action of the user.
-Since it returns fragment it becomes extremely easy for someone to create own fragment and return custom fragment instead of default fragment.
+Mesibo Calls display a fragment while incoming and outgoing calls.These fragments display the call UI and handle the action of the user.
+Since it returns a fragment ,you can create own your own fragment and return a custom fragment instead of the default fragment.

 To use Mesibo call fragments -